 Where should the Christmas tree be placed?

 Picking the right place for the Christmas tree is an important first step.
-You don’t want a too wide of a Christmas tree if you just have a small apartment.
-You should also avoid placing it near a heat source, for instance, a radiator, heating vent, or a fireplace.
+You don’t want too wide of a Christmas tree if you just have a small apartment.
+You should also avoid placing it near a heat source, for instance, a radiator, heating vent, or fireplace.

 Choose an artificial Christmas tree in the right size

 Okay, you have found the spot where you want the tree to stand.
-Make sure there is enough room to the ceiling.
+Make sure there is enough room for the ceiling.
 If you want a 7ft tall Christmas tree, there should be at least 7½ ft to the ceiling.
-One of the perks with an artificial Christmas tree is that you get the tree in exactly the size you want, so it will fit perfectly in your chosen spot.
+One of the perks of an artificial Christmas tree is that you get the tree in exactly the size you want, so it will fit perfectly in your chosen spot.

 Pick the right tree stand

 A tree stand is always included with most artificial Christmas trees, and it is a step that most people skip when purchasing a tree.
 The tree stand might not be the first thing on your mind when you want a Christmas tree.
-However, many of the tree stands that often comes with the artificial tree are of poor quality and is often made from plastic.
+However, many of the tree stands that often come with artificial tree are of poor quality and is often made from plastic.

 A tree stand made from plastic can result in your tree falling over, and breaking all of your beautiful decorations.
 Of course, some plastic stands are great, but if you want your tree to stand steadily, you should use a metal stand for your tree.
 The pole will be sturdier and stronger, and if your cat decides to crawl on the tree, the chances of it tipping over are much lower, than if the stand was made from plastic.
-I would like to recommend the tree stand below, it is the same one as I use.
+I would like to recommend the tree stand below, it is the same one I use.